 Cocaine Addiction Signs & Symptoms

 Cocaine addictions often start from people using the drug recreationally.
 However, with regular use, it is not uncommon for users to find that they are developing a habit.
-Along with the habit, the body and mind begin to develop a dependency.
+Along with the habit, the body and mind develop a dependency.
 Before long, the individual discovers they have a cocaine addiction.
-In some cases, friends, family and coworkers may become aware of the drug user’s addiction before they are willing to come to terms with the addiction.
-If you suspect that someone you know may have a cocaine addiction, the following signs and symptoms may confirm it.
+Sometimes, friends, family, and coworkers may become aware of the drug user’s addiction before they are willing to accept it.
+If you suspect someone you know has a cocaine addiction, the following signs and symptoms may confirm it.